openstack/nova/doc/source/cli/nova-manage.rst

     use the one defined by ``[DEFAULT]/transport_url`` in the configuration file.
 This command is idempotent (can be run multiple times), and the verbose option will print out the resulting cell mapping uuid.
-Returns 0 on successful completion, and 1 if the transport url is missing.
+Returns 0 on successful completion, and 1 if the transport url is missing or invalid.

 ``nova-manage cell_v2 verify_instance --uuid <instance_uuid> [--quiet]``
     Verify instance mapping to a cell.
 This command is useful to determine if